 People love fresh-baked cookies and cake right out of the oven.
 Yet selling homemade food was illegal at many venues in Minnesota until 2015, when the Institute for Justice helped free home bakers and canners from arbitrary restrictions on their right to earn an honest living.
 As a result of litigation and cottage food producers’ advocacy at the state Capitol, Minnesota lawmakers passed reforms that gave homemade food producers expanded freedom to sell their products.
 The change was a step in the right direction, but did not go far enough.
 Fortunately, Minnesota passed new cottage food regulations in 2021 as a part of a larger agriculture bill, making it easier than ever before to sell homemade food in the state.
-When the new rules take effect on Aug.
-1, 2021, they will raise the revenue cap for homemade food producers and allow them to operate as limited liability companies.
+The new rules raised the revenue cap for homemade food producers and allow them to operate as limited liability companies.

 Minnesota cottage food types

 |What Shelf-Stable Foods Can I Sell in Minnesota?||No restrictions|

 |Can I Sell Refrigerated Baked Goods in Minnesota?||No|

 |Can I Sell Acidified or Pickled Foods in Minnesota?||Yes|

 |Can I Sell Low-Acid Canned Goods in Minnesota?||No|